sensson/puppet-directadmin/README.md

 It can manage the installation of DirectAdmin, admin and reseller users and their packages.
-It is not meant to replace the API or other functionality from DirectAdmin we will never include support for managing users or other user based functions such as managing databases and e-mail addresses.
+It is not meant to replace the API or other functionality from DirectAdmin and we will never include support for managing users or other user based functions such as managing databases and e-mail addresses.

 Pull requests and bug reports are always appreciated.